-Swanage is probably most well-known for its superb, sweeping sandy bay.
+Swanage is probably most well-known for its superb, sweeping sandy bay, which has been drawing visitors for generations.

-And with its sandy beach with varied sections – from lifeguarded, safe-swimming areas to more rugged areas further from town, and from busy boating areas to the grandeur of the Victorian pier, Swanage beach and bay makes the perfect retreat from the bustle of the modern world.
+And with its sandy beach with varied sections – from lifeguarded, safe-swimming areas to more rugged areas further from town, and from busy boating areas to the grandeur of the Victorian pier, Swanage Beach and bay make the perfect retreat from the bustle of today’s busy world.

 The bay is also flanked by a promenade, beach huts, a variety of eateries, gifts shops and amusements, giving Swanage that charm we’ve come to expect and love in a seaside town.